Finding unavoidable colorful patterns in multicolored graphs: Introduction

 We also consider some infinite analogues of these questions.
 For graphs defined on the naturals, i.e. $[\mathbb{N}]^2=\{A\subseteq\mathbb{N}: |A|=2\}$, an easy coloring shows that the analogue of Bollob\'as's conjecture does not hold even if we assume every vertex is back degree balanced (i.e. half of the edges from vertex $i$ to vertices in $[i-1]$ are blue and half red) and has infinite degree in both colors.
-However for graphs defined on $\mathbb{R}$, we see that non-meagreness corresponds well with our notion of $\ep$-balancedness in the finite case. \begin{theorem} Let $f:[\mathbb{R}]^2\to [r]$ be a coloring such that each color class is non-meagre and has the Baire property (as a subset of $\mathbb{R}^2$).
-Then $f$ yields some color-consistent copy of $\mathcal{F}^r_\mathfrak{c}$. \end{theorem} The proof techniques for Theorems \ref{thm:finitetheorem} and \ref{thm:infinitetheorem} are very similar, except topological lemmas such as the Localization lemma take the place of combinatorial lemmas such at the Dependent Random Choice lemma.
-We give the necessary definitions in Section \ref{sec:infinitestuff}.
+However for graphs defined on $\mathbb{R}$, we see that a simple topological notion of largeness, namely non-meagreness, corresponds well with our notion of $\ep$-balancedness in the finite case. \begin{theorem} Let $f:[\mathbb{R}]^2\to [r]$ be a coloring such that each color class is non-meagre and has the Baire property (as a subset of $\mathbb{R}^2$).
+Then $f$ yields some color-consistent copy of $\mathcal{F}^r_\mathfrak{c}$. \end{theorem} We give the necessary definitions in Section \ref{sec:infinitestuff}.
+The proof techniques for Theorems \ref{thm:finitetheorem} and \ref{thm:infinitetheorem} are very similar, except topological lemmas such as the Localization lemma in Theorem \ref{thm:infinitetheorem} take the place of combinatorial lemmas such at the Dependent Random Choice lemma in Theorem \ref{thm:finitetheorem}.
+Throughout the paper, we omit ceiling and floor signs, notably while stating cardinalities of certain sets.
+As we are concerned only with asymptotics, this does not have an effect on the results.